STAMARIL, powder and solvent for suspension for injection in pre-filled syringe.

 17D-204 strain (live, attenuated) ...................................... not less than 1000 IU1

 For the full list of excipients, see Section 6.1.

 Powder and solvent for suspension for injection.

-The powder is beige to orange beige; the solvent is clear and colourless.
+Before reconstitution, the powder is homogeneous, beige to orange beige, and the solvent is a limpid solution.

 STAMARIL is indicated for active immunization against yellow fever in persons: